-At our bed and breakfast, my wife Diana and I said goodbye to the guests, cleaned rooms and sat down for a cup of tea.
+At our bed and breakfast, my wife Diana and I said goodbye to the guests, cleaned the rooms, and sat down for a cup of tea.
 Then Christina, our next door neighbor, rang the bell.
 She came inside and collapsed in tears.
-George, her husband, was dying, and she and her 25-year-old daughter were trying to care for him.
-Today the visiting nurse couldn’t get through, and it was all too much for them.
+George, her husband, was dying, and she and Marita, her 25-year-old daughter, were trying to care for him.
+The visiting nurse couldn’t get through, and it was all too much for them.

-Diana responded with compassion, while I followed from duty, certain I wouldn’t like what would face us there.
+Diana responded with compassion while I followed from duty, certain I wouldn’t like what would face us there.
 We received lessons in caring for the dying.
-We bathed and moved George into a comfortable position, diapered him, changed his gown, put cream on his bedsores, and tried to make him as comfortable as possible.
+We bathed George, diapered him, changed his gown, put cream on his bedsores, and tried to make him as comfortable as possible.

 I’m pretty sure George didn’t recognize us, but he clung to my hand as we bathed and moved him, a little metal crucifix between his hand and mine.
 He relaxed as we finished.
 We moved him up the bed onto pillows, putting pillows under his knees and feet to keep his sores from abrading on the sheets.
 Diana stayed a while, trying to get some liquids into him and giving his wife and daughter time off.

 We went back the next morning to continue caring for George.
 He passed away peacefully in his sleep about 3 p.m.
-His wife, son and daughter were at his side, as were we.
-The hospice nurse had finally arrived perhaps fifteen minutes before, so she was able to pronounce his death and attend to subsequent details.
+His wife, son, and daughter were at his side, as were we.
+The hospice nurse had arrived perhaps 15 minutes before, so she was able to pronounce his death and attend to subsequent details.

-Assisting my wife to help George and his family through his passing was not a horrible experience, but rather a rewarding one.
+Assisting my wife in helping George and his family through his passing was not a horrible experience, but rather a rewarding one.
 Learning to treat a helpless dying person with compassion and dignity was an epiphany for me.
 I am truly grateful to have had the opportunity.
-And I’m so proud of my wife Diana’s compassion, clarity and leadership.
+And I’m so proud of my wife Diana’s compassion, clarity, and leadership.